 Romanian Moldovan Language

-The Talking Romanian (Moldovan) Phrasebook
+The Talking Romanian (in Moldova) Phrasebook

 The Talking Phrasebook Series presents useful phrases and words in side-by-side translation and with audio files specifically geared to help students work on listening skills and pronunciation.
 Below, you will find several useful phrases and words.
 To the left is the English and to the far right is the Romanian translation.
 In the center column […]